martinpiper/C64Public/MusicStudio2/MusicStudio/ReadMe.txt

 YY is always the frame delay.
 XX:
 0 = Don't change wave this time, previous waveform is used.
-FF = Jump to position. pos 0 = stop
-Any other value is used as the waveform using the SID format which can be ORed together: bit7	80	Noise bit6	40	Pulse
+FF = Jump to position and frame delay ignored.
+YY = pos 0 = stop Any other value is used as the waveform using the SID format which can be ORed together: bit7	80	Noise bit6	40	Pulse